 Students should not take medication during school hours or during school-related activities unless it is necessary for a student's health and well-being.
-When a student's licensed health care provider and parents believe that it is necessary for the student to take a medication during school hours, they must request that the school dispense the medication to their child and otherwise follow the District's procedures on dispensing medication.
+When a student's licensed health care provider and parents believe that it is necessary for the student to take a medication during school hours, the health care provider and parent must request that the school dispense the medication to the student and otherwise follow the District's procedures on dispensing medication.

 The Board will permit administration of medication to students in schools.
-A school may administer medication to any student in the school or may delegate this task pursuant to Montana law.
+An authorized individual may administer medication to any student in the school or may delegate this task pursuant to Montana law.